xzbdmw/colorful-menu.nvim/README.md

 					auguments_hl = "@comment",
 				},
 				typescript = {
-					-- Add more filetype when needed, these two are default value. enabled = { "typescript", "typescriptreact", "typescript.tsx" }, -- Or "vtsls", their information is different, so we -- need to know in advance.
+					-- Add more filetype when needed, these three taken from lspconfig are default value. enabled = { "typescript", "typescriptreact", "typescript.tsx" }, -- Or "vtsls", their information is different, so we -- need to know in advance.